bhumi6633/Dragon-Invasion-Game/README.md

 # 🛠️ What You Need
   - Python 3.x: The game’s foundation.
-  -Pygame Library (install it using pip install pygame)
+  - Pygame Library (install it using pip install pygame)